jh1993/Bugfixes/README.txt

 - Fire cluster bombers now correctly display that they spawn fire bombers on death.
 - Bomber suicide explosion descriptions now dynamically update their listed radii.
 - Ghostly spikeballs are now undead.
+- Greater vampires now drain max HP equal to the damage of their melee attacks, not just 7.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.